-The federal Clean Air Act, as amended, imposes numerous requirements on various categories of emission sources, and West Virginia state air regulations impose permitting obligations and performance standards on coal preparation plants and coal handling facilities, such as crushers and screens.
+The federal Clean Air Act imposes numerous requirements on various categories of emission sources, and West Virginia state air regulations impose permitting obligations and performance standards on coal preparation plants and coal handling facilities.
 The use of explosives in surface mining causes nitrogen oxides, or "NOX", to be emitted into the air.
 The emissions of NOx from the use of explosives at surface mines in the Powder River Basin is gaining increased scrutiny from regulatory agencies and the public.
-We have taken steps to monitor the level of NOx emitted during blasting activities at our surface mines in the Powder River Basin and are continuing efforts to find a method of reducing these NOx emissions.
-Any increase in the regulation of NOx emissions from blasting activities could have an adverse effect on our Powder River Basin surface mines.
+We have taken steps to monitor the level of NOX emitted during blasting activities at our surface mines in the Powder River Basin and are continuing efforts to find a method of reducing these NOX emissions.
+Any increase in the regulation of NOX emissions from blasting activities could have an adverse effect on our Powder River Basin surface mines.
 Depending upon the nature and scope of any such regulations, the effect on the mines could be material.

 On December 11, 1997, United States government representatives at the climate change negotiations in Kyoto, Japan, agreed to reduce the emissions of greenhouse gas, including carbon dioxide and other gas emissions that are believed to be trapping heat in the atmosphere and warming the earth's climate, in the United States.
 The adoption of the requirements of the Kyoto protocol by the United States is subject to conditions which may not occur, and are also subject to the protocol's ratification by the United States Senate.
 The United States Senate has indicated that it will not ratify an agreement unless specified conditions, not currently provided for in the Kyoto protocol, are met.
 At present, it is not possible to predict whether the Kyoto protocol will attain the force of law in the United States or what its impact would be on us.
-Further developments in connection with the Kyoto protocol could adversely affect our financial condition and results of operations.
+Further developments in connection with the Kyoto protocol could increase our costs to mine coal.